Individualized Education Programs for Children Throughout Texas

-Your school district may be in violation of special education law if they are failing to address your child’s inadequate progress or ineffective services and it may be time to contact an attorney.
+Your school district may be in violation of special education law if they are failing to address your child’s inadequate progress or ineffective services, and it may be time to contact us.

 What if the School Has Failed to Follow My Child’s Individualized Education Program?

-If your school has failed to implement necessary services or programing per your child’s IEP, a special education lawyer can make sure that your child receives appropriate compensatory services.
+If your school has failed to implement necessary services or programming per your child’s IEP, a special education lawyer can make sure that your child receives appropriate compensatory services.